Kohta Kawaai: Super GT

 Kawaii moves up to Super GT - GT300 with Saitama Toyopet GreenBrave, paired up with Hiroki Yoshida.
-In his debut season, he managed to get a win and podiums which claimed him, and Yoshida to Second in the standings behind to Kondo Racing of Kiyoto Fujinami & João Paulo de Oliveira.
-Kawaai continue to race with the same team, claimed 9th in the standings and missed 1 race after he tested positive for COVID-19 where he replaced by Taku Bamba. in 2022, with the same team Kawaai managed to clinch a win at Autopolis with also another podium, and gets 4th in the standings.
+In his debut season, he managed to get a win and podiums which claimed him and Yoshida to second in the standings behind to Kondo Racing of Kiyoto Fujinami & João Paulo de Oliveira.
+Kawaai continued to race with the same team, claimed ninth in the standings despite missing one race after he tested positive for COVID-19, where he replaced by Taku Bamba. in 2022, with the same team Kawaai managed to clinch a win at Autopolis with also another podium, and gets fourtth in the standings.

-In 2023 Saitama Toyopet GreenBrave retained both Kawaai & Hiroki Yoshida and they claimed 2 wins and 4 podiums.
+In 2023, Saitama Toyopet GreenBrave retained both Kawaai & Hiroki Yoshida and they claimed two wins and four podiums.
 Kawaai went on to win the 2023 Super GT Championship in the GT300 class alongside Yoshida.

 Super Formula Lights

 Kawaai returned to formula racing in 2022, competed in Super Formula Lights for Rn-Sports.
-He claimed his first pole in the series, and competed only 3 rounds where he claimed 8th in the final standings.
+He claimed his first pole in the series, and competed only three rounds where he claimed eighth in the final standings.